🔄

 When syncing content between Figma and Frontitude, more than just the text is transferred.
 Key metadata is also exchanged to ensure complete context and traceability:

-• Content keys: If a unique key is assigned to a text node (e.g. using the layer name), it’s synced and maintained for development and localization workflows.
+• Content keys: If a unique key is assigned to a text node, it is synced and maintained for development and localization workflows.

-• Contextual data: Any design context (e.g. screen name, frame design) that helps inform the writing process is preserved through the sync.
+• Contextual data: Any design context that helps inform the writing process is preserved through the sync.

 Status indicators are fetched from Frontitude during the sync process